Environmental effects of pesticides

 Modern pesticides are more specific but can also have a direct impact on species closely related to the target organism.
 For example, wild plants may be affected by herbicides and a number of insect species apart from the target insect can be eliminated in an area.
 However, many of the effects of modern pesticides used today are indirect.
-The birds in the agricultural landscape are affected by some of their food sources disappearing through insecticide use.
+Birds in the agricultural landscape are affected by some of their food sources disappearing as a result of insecticide use.
 Bumblebees, wild bees and other pollinators find it more difficult to find food if many of the plants they use as pollen and nectar sources disappear due to herbicide use.
 Conversely, plant communities are affected if some species of pollinating insect disappear due to the use of insecticides.
 For example, wind pollinated plants may come to dominate over insect pollinated plants, while plant species that are dependent on a certain insect species for their pollination may disappear.

 More knowledge needed